Sheds

 Pre-Fab Delivered Sheds vs Building On-Site

 A popular middle ground between DIY and expensive custom builds is the “Pre-Fab Delivered” shed.
 These are constructed in a factory and delivered to your home on a flatbed trailer.
-While convenient, they have distinct pricing structures compared to on-site builds.
 A typical 8×14 pre-fab unit often costs significantly less than a custom build because the factory labor is efficient and materials are bought in bulk.
-However, site access is the limiting factor, if a truck cannot drive into your backyard, you cannot use this option.

 A side-by-side infographic comparing two shed building methods